 A joint degree program allows a student to complete two graduate degrees concurrently in less time than it takes to finish each program individually.
 As a specified number of credit hours apply toward both degrees, students also pay less in overall tuition by combining programs.

 Before beginning a joint degree program, both full-time and part-time law students must complete the required first-year curriculum and achieve a minimum grade point average of 3.00 in those courses.
 Full-time students earn 28 credits the first year, while part-time students must earn at least 28 credits within the first three semesters of the law program.

 Traditional JD students must complete 86 credit hours to graduate from the College of Law.
 However, under the JD/MBA joint degree program, a student earns the JD degree after completing a minimum of 76 credit hours.
 The College of Law applies up to 10 credits toward the JD degree for work completed in the other graduate degree program.
 Credit hours are eligible to be applied only after completion of the required first year JD curriculum described above.
 A joint degree student may not receive credit for courses that create a redundancy in coursework.

 Combined Credits and Expenses

-Full-time joint degree students generally complete the program in three or four years.
-Part-time applicants generally complete the joint degree program in four or five years.
+Full-time joint degree students generally complete the program in four years.
+Part-time applicants generally complete the joint degree program in five years.
 A student may accelerate the program by taking classes in the summer or by taking more courses during the academic year.
 By doing so, a student may complete both programs one-half year earlier.

 Once enrolled in a joint degree program, students no longer pay the College of Law package tuition; instead, students pay by the credit hour for law classes and classes taken in the other program.